IPv4 Addresses and VPC

 - Public and private port mapping.

-Once the load balancer rule has been created, you can now go into the load balancer and add (or remove) virtual machines to this rule.
+Once the load balancer rule has been created, you can navigate to load balancer and add (or remove) Instances to this rule.
 To do this, follow these steps:

-To test whether the load balancer has been configured correctly, you can log into the virtual machines that are behind this load balancer individually, create an index.html on each virtual machine (with different content), and access the public IP address directly from your browser.
+To verify the load balancer configuration, log into each virtual machine behind it, create an index.html file with different content on each, and access the public IP address from your browser.
 If configured correctly, each browser page refresh should take turns in loading the two index.html pages.

-A load balancer IP rule can only be configured if the tier/subnet type is set up Public IP.
+A load balancer IP rule can only be configured if the tier/subnet type is set to Public IP.

 Configuring Port Forwarding